Bureau of Ocean Energy Management (BOEM or “the Bureau”), Interior.

-- Bidders review the previous Round results and prepare their next Round bids; and
+- Bidders review the previous round results and prepare their next round bids (or exit bids, as applicable);

 The first round will last about 30 minutes, though subsequent rounds may be shorter.
 Recesses are anticipated to last approximately 10 minutes.
-The descriptions of the auction schedule and asking price increments included with this FSN are tentative.
-Bidders should consult the auction schedule on the bidding Web site during the auction for updated times.
-Bidding will continue until about 6:00 p.m. each day.
+The descriptions of the auction schedule and asking price increments included in the PSN and FSN are tentative.
+Bidders should consult the auction schedule on the bidding Web site just before and during the auction for updated times.
 BOEM anticipates the auction will last one or two business days, but bidders are advised to prepare to continue bidding for additional business days as necessary to resolve the auction.

-BOEM and the auction contractors will use the auction platform messaging service to keep bidders informed on issues of interest during the auction.
-For example, BOEM may change the schedule at any time, including during the auction.
-If BOEM changes the schedule during the auction, it will use the messaging feature to notify bidders that a revision has been made, and direct bidders to the relevant page.
-BOEM will also use the messaging system for other changes and items of note during the auction.
+BOEM and the auction contractors will use the auction platform messaging service to keep bidders informed on issues of interest during the proposed auction.
+BOEM will use the messaging system for auction schedule changes and other updates during the auction.

 Bidders may place bids at any time during the round.
-At the top of the Start Printed Page 75437bidding page, a countdown clock will show how much time remains in the round.
-Bidders have until the scheduled time to place bids.
-Bidders should do so according to the procedures described in this notice, and the Auction System Technical Supplement.
-No information about the round is available until the round has closed and results have been posted, so there should be no strategic advantage to placing bids early or late in the round.
+At the top of the bidding page, a countdown clock will show how much time remains in the round.
+Bidders have until the scheduled ending time to place bids.
+Bidders should bid according to the procedures described in both the FSN and the Auction System Technical Supplement.
+No information about bidding during the round is available until the round has closed and results have been posted, so there is no tactical advantage to placing bids early or late in the round.

-The timing of the auction will be elaborated on and clarified in the Auction System Technical Supplement available on BOEM's Web site at: http://www.boem.gov/New-York/.
-The Auction System Technical Supplement describes auction procedures that are incorporated by reference in this notice, unless the procedures described in the Auction System Technical Supplement directly contradict this notice.
-In the event of a contradiction, this FSN is controlling.
+The timing of the auction will be elaborated on and clarified in the Auction System Technical Supplement available on BOEM's Web site at: http://www.boem.gov/New-York/ if and when the FSN is published in the Federal Register.
+The Auction System Technical Supplement will describe auction procedures that are incorporated by reference into the FSN.
+All bidders are required to comply with any rules or instructions in the Auction System Technical Supplement, except in the unexpected circumstance that any of the information in the Auction System Technical Supplement is inconsistent with the FSN, in which case, the provisions of the FSN will take precedence.

 Alternate Bidding Procedures

-Alternate Bidding Procedures enable a bidder that is having difficulties accessing the Internet to submit its bid via fax using an Alternate Bidding Form available on BOEM's Web site at: http://www.boem.gov/New-York/.
+Alternate Bidding Procedures enable a bidder who is having difficulties accessing the Internet to submit its bid via fax using an Alternate Bidding Form available on BOEM's Web site at: http://www.boem.gov/New-York/.

-Rejection or Non-Acceptance of Bids: BOEM reserves the right and authority to reject any and all bids that do not satisfy the requirements and rules of the auction, the FSN, and all applicable regulations and statutes.
+Rejection or Non-Acceptance of Bids: BOEM reserves the right and authority to reject any and all bids that do not satisfy the requirements and rules of the proposed auction, the FSN, or applicable regulations and statutes.

-Bidding behavior in this sale is subject to Federal antitrust laws.
-Accordingly, following the auction, but before the acceptance of bids and the issuance of leases, BOEM will “allow the Attorney General, in consultation with the Federal Trade Commission, 30 days to review the results of the lease sale.”
+Anti-Competitive Review: This sale is subject to Federal antitrust laws.
+Accordingly, following the auction but before the acceptance of the bid and the issuance of the lease, BOEM will “allow the Attorney General, in consultation with the Federal Trade Commission, 30 days to review the results of the lease sale.”
 43 U.S.C.
 1337(c).
-If a bidder is found to have engaged in anti-competitive behavior in connection with its participation in the competitive bidding process, BOEM may reject the provisionally winning bid.
-Compliance with BOEM's auction procedures and regulations is not an absolute defense to violations of antitrust laws.
+If a provisionally winning bidder is found to have engaged in anti-competitive practices in connection with this sale, BOEM may reject its bid.

-- An express or tacit agreement among bidders not to bid in an auction, or to bid a particular price;
+- An express or tacit agreement among bidders to not bid in an auction, or to bid at a particular price;

-- An agreement among bidders not to bid against each other; or
+- An agreement among bidders not to bid against each other; and

 - Other agreements among bidders that have the potential to affect the final auction price.

-BOEM will decline to award a lease if the Attorney General, in consultation with the Federal Trade Commission, determines that doing so would be inconsistent with the antitrust laws 43 U.S.C.
+BOEM will decline to award the lease if the Attorney General, in consultation with the Federal Trade Commission, determines that doing so would be inconsistent with the antitrust laws.
+See 43 U.S.C.
 1337(c).

-For more information on whether specific communications or agreements could constitute a violation of Federal antitrust law, please see: http://www.justice.gov/atr/public/business-resources.html, or consult counsel.
+For more information on whether specific communications or agreements could constitute a violation of Federal antitrust law, please see http://www.justice.gov/atr/public/business-resources.html, or consult legal counsel.